jacobireland/MoodMates/README.md

 		Click the plus in the top right.
 Enter some information, and click save - you should see a new proposal generate under the 'My Proposals' tab containing the information you just entered.
 Of course, you're RSVPed to your own event, and this is unchangeable.
 Add as many proposals as you'd like!

 	That's our app!
-We coded it using React Native (a version of React meant for mobile applications) and for our backend, becuase Flask is quite difficult to connect with React Native, we used Backendless.
-Currently, there are a few minor pages/functions we plan to add before the demo (stated in the write up above) as well as extra backend implementation for a few small features that to not remain consistent between pages.
+We coded it using React Native and for our backend we used Backendless.
+Currently, there are a few minor pages/functions that are not fully functional, and if we decide to contine working on this project further we will implement them.

-	We also plan to change our app colors before the demo - they did not show up in implementation as planned.

 **Sources**